You Are Not Alone With Your Back Pain

 Types of Lower Back Pain During Pregnancy

 There are two common patterns in lower back pain during pregnancy.
 Lumbar pain comes from the lumbar region of the spine (also known as the low back).
-This pattern shows up at the level of the waist over the spine, and may travel down your legs and feet.
+This pattern shows up at the level of the waist over the spine, and may travel down your legs and feet making it hurt to bend over.
 Lumbar pain tends to worsen at the end of the day, when lifting items or when sitting or standing for long periods of time.

 The more common pattern is posterior pelvic pain which is felt lower on your body than lumbar pain.
 It is usually a deep pain in the buttocks, the back of the thighs or over the pubic bone.
 Posterior pelvic pain can intensify with walking, getting up from a chair, rolling over in bed, lifting, twisting or climbing stairs.
 Having a prior history of low back pain and doing strenuous physical work makes you more susceptible to posterior pelvic pain.
 Avoid doing work or activities that require you to lean forward when sitting if you experience this type of pain.